 Stock ownership by our NEOs is a key component of our compensation objectives.
 We believe that executive ownership of our stock demonstrates to investors that our executives have a significant stake in the Company and its future, and mitigates risks associated with equity compensation programs.

-Level Ownership Guideline as a Multiple of Base Salary
+Level Multiple of Base Salary

 Chief Executive Officer 5.0×

 Chief Operating Officer 3.0×

 Key Staff and Business Unit Executives 1.0×

 Other Key Positions 0.5×